Peasant: Chinese farmers

 Farmers in China have been sometimes referred to as "peasants" in English-language sources.
 However, the traditional term for farmer, nongfu (农夫), simply refers to "farmer" or "agricultural worker".
 In the 19th century, Japanese intellectuals reinvented the Chinese terms fengjian (封建) for "feudalism" and nongmin (农民), or "farming people", terms used in the description of feudal Japanese society.
 These terms created a negative image of Chinese farmers by making a class distinction where one had not previously existed.
 Anthropologist Myron Cohen considers these terms to be neologisms that represented a cultural and political invention.
 He writes:

-Modern Western writers often continue to use the term peasant for Chinese farmers, typically without ever defining what the term means.
+Writers in English mostly used the term "farmers" until the 1920s, when the term peasant came to predominate, implying that China was feudal, ready for revolution, like Europe before the French Revolution.
 This Western use of the term suggests that China is stagnant, "medieval", underdeveloped, and held back by its rural population.
 Cohen writes that the "imposition of the historically burdened Western contrasts of town and country, shopkeeper and peasant, or merchant and landlord, serves only to distort the realities of the Chinese economic tradition".

 Latin American farmers

 In Latin America, the term "peasant" is translated to "Campesino" (from campo—country person), but the meaning has changed over time.
 While most Campesinos before the 20th century were in equivalent status to peasants—they usually did not own land and had to make payments to or were in an employment position towards a landlord (the hacienda system), most Latin American countries saw one or more extensive land reforms in the 20th century.
 The land reforms of Latin America were more comprehensive initiatives that redistributed lands from large landholders to former peasants—farm workers and tenant farmers.
-Hence, many Campesinos in Latin America today are closer smallholders who own their land and don't pay rent to a landlord—rather than peasants who don't own land.
+Hence, many Campesinos in Latin America today are closer smallholders who own their land and do not pay rent to a landlord, rather than peasants who do not own land.

+The Catholic Bishops of Paraguay have asserted that "Every campesino has a natural right to possess a reasonable allotment of land where he can establish his home, work for [the] subsistence of his family and a secure life".